python/cpython/InternalDocs/frames.md

 location for the parameters.
 However, it requires the VM to maintain an extra pointer for the locals, which can hurt performance.

-A variant that only needs the need two pointers is to reverse the numbering of the locals, so that the last one is numbered `0`, and the first in memory is numbered `N-1`.
+A variant that only needs two pointers is to reverse the numbering of the locals, so that the last one is numbered `0`, and the first in memory is numbered `N-1`.
 This allows the locals, specials and linkage to accessed from the frame pointer.